dwhathaway/app-office-locator/hacks/mobile-center-hack.md

 ![Search Results](img/mobile-center-hack/8-1-build.png)

-Here, you will connect Mobile Center to your GitHub repository that you created at the beginning of this exercise
+Here, you will connect App Center to your GitHub repository that you created at the beginning of this exercise

 - Select "Github"